mssreehari/DBMS-project-library-management/README.md

 Library Management System
-A comprehensive and basic library management system built using Node.js, Express, MySQL, and a frontend with HTML, CSS, and JavaScript.
+A comprehensive library management system built using Node.js, Express, MySQL, and a frontend with HTML, CSS, and JavaScript.
 This application provides functionalities to manage users, books, and rentals efficiently.

 Features
 User registration and login with secure password hashing.